katetruman/MultiAgentEC/README.md

 - The [requirements file](requirements.txt) which is used by the installation notebook.
 - For a guide on how to use the JSwipl kernel in Deepnote, see [using_jswipl.ipynb](using_jswipl.ipynb).

-# Event Calculus capabilities and suitability

-We can use event calculus (EC) to model events and expectations in product tracking and veracity scenarios.
-This demonstration makes use of discrete event calculus (we have discrete periods of time) to exhibit some helpful capabilities of EC in an organ donation scenario.

-## Notes about current set up
-- We can't evaluate multiple expectations of the same type which occur for the same actor at the same time - we will only get output for one of the expectations.
-This feature can potentially be turned off if necessary.